 Transfer of Credit

 Students with prior flying experience may be eligible for credit towards the hourly requirement established for each FAA pilot certificate or rating.
 Credit that may be assigned is governed by Federal Aviation Regulation 141.77(b).
-Aerosim Flight Academy will accept transfer credit on a case-by-case basis.
+L3 Airline Academy will accept transfer credit on a case-by-case basis.
 Students requesting review of any flight time, ground school, or exams for the possibility of transfer must notify their admissions representative.
 All requests for transfer credit must be submitted for review no later than 14 calendar days prior to the course start date; no exceptions made.